r-lib/gargle/tests/testthat/_snaps/AuthState-class.md

       Warning:
       `AuthState$set_app()` was deprecated in gargle 1.5.0.
       i Please use `AuthState$set_client()` instead.
+      i This probably needs to be addressed in the rlang package. i Please report the issue at <https://github.com/r-lib/rlang/issues>.

 # app active field warns but returns the client